Russo-Ukrainian war (2022–present): Winter stalemate, attrition campaign and first military surge (12 November 2022 – 7 June 2023)

-After the end of the twin Ukrainian counteroffensives, the fighting semi-deadlocked during the winter, with heavy casualties but reduced motion of the frontline.
+After the end of the twin Ukrainian counteroffensives, the fighting was semi-deadlocked during the winter, with heavy casualties but reduced motion of the frontline.
 Russia launched a self-proclaimed winter offensive in eastern Ukraine, but the campaign stalled with limited gains.
-Analysts blamed the failure on Russia's lack of "trained men" and supply problems with artillery ammunition, among other problems.
-Near the end of May, Mark Galeotti assessed that "after Russia's abortive and ill-conceived winter offensive, which squandered its opportunity to consolidate its forces, Ukraine is in a relatively strong position."
+Analysts blamed the failure on Russia's lack of "trained men" and ammunition supplies, among other problems.
+Mark Galeotti assessed that "after Russia's abortive and ill-conceived winter offensive, which squandered its opportunity to consolidate its forces, Ukraine is in a relatively strong position."

 On 7 February, The New York Times reported that Russians had newly mobilised nearly 200,000 soldiers to participate in the offensive in the Donbas.
-The Russian private military company Wagner Group took on greater prominence in the war, leading "grinding advances" in Bakhmut with tens of thousands of recruits from prison battalions taking part in "near suicidal" assaults on Ukrainian positions.
+The Russian private military company Wagner Group took on greater prominence, leading "grinding advances" in Bakhmut with tens of thousands of recruits from prison battalions taking part in "near suicidal" assaults on Ukrainian positions.

 In late January 2023, fighting intensified in southern Zaporizhzhia Oblast, with both sides suffering heavy casualties.
-In nearby southern parts of Donetsk Oblast, an intense, three-week Russian assault near the coal-mining town of Vuhledar was called the largest tank battle of the war to date, and ended in disaster for Russian forces, who lost "at least 130 tanks and armored personnel carriers" according to Ukrainian commanders.
+In nearby southern parts of Donetsk Oblast, an intense, three-week Russian assault near the coal-mining town of Vuhledar was called the largest tank battle of the war to date and ended in disaster for Russian forces, who lost "at least 130 tanks and armored personnel carriers," according to Ukrainian commanders.
 The British Ministry of Defence stated that "a whole Russian brigade was effectively annihilated."

 In late 2022, as Russian casualties exceeded 50,000, the Russian army introduced barrier troops.
 The UK defence ministry stated that these are units that threaten to shoot their own retreating soldiers to compel offensives.
-In March 2023, Russian soldiers filmed a video addressed to Putin where they stated that after suffering casualties, they attempted to return to their headquarters but their superiors denied them evacuation and barrier troops were placed behind them threatening to "destroy them".
+In March 2023, Russian soldiers filmed a video addressed to Putin where they stated that after suffering casualties, they attempted to return to their headquarters, but their superiors denied them evacuation, and barrier troops were placed behind them, threatening to "destroy them".
 In particular, Storm-Z units have been reported to be "kept in line" by barrier troops.